DAM Best Practice: Tags vs Metadata

 Complexity and Depth: Metadata is multi-faceted and can provide rich content, context, and usage metadata.
 Tags are usually simple and answer the question of what happens on the top level within assets so it is tagged for easier search.

-Manage Tags and Metadata in DAM integration
+How to Manage Tags and Metadata in DAM Integration

 Summary